KF525/http4s-example-project/README.md

 -----
 This application makes use of:

 - *Http4s*:

+- *Monix*:

 - *Circe*: Library that handles Json input/output.
 Supports automatic generation of encoders and decoders (including case classes with normal types).

 - *Doobie*: Pure functional JDBC layer.
 Not an ORM.Actual write SQL queries.
 Ability to map query to scala types.

+- *Cats Effect*:

+- *PureConfig:*

-- *Cats Effect*: Cats IO Monad: Define side effect, but we execute it at the latest stage -- push side effects to border of our program.
+Define side effect, but we execute it at the latest stage -- push side effects to border of our program.
 Because the Cats IO is a Monad, we can compose effects.

-- *PureConfig:*

 TODO:
+- Tests
+- readme
 - Think through models/tables
 - Working compound poem creation
 - User creation
 - Authentication
 - Make your compound poems private
-- Tests
+- metrics